ABOUT HOME SITEMAP CONTACT

 2.1.

-3. Objectives The objectives of The Association are:
+Objectives of the Association are:

-3.1.
-Promotion of harmonized development of sport and leisure infrastructure with sustainable development of environment and society.
+3.1.Promotion of harmonized development sport, leisure and infrastructure with sustainable development of environment and society.

-3.2.
-Representation of interests of the members of The Association.
+3.2.Representation of interests of the members of the Association.

 3.3.

-3.4.
-Foundation of International College of Sport and Leisure Infrastructure Management.
+3.4.Foundation of International School of Sport and Leisure Infrastructure Management.

-3.5.
-Development of expert knowledge and executive business consultancy programs for the sport and leisure infrastructure management.
+3.5.Development of expert knowledge and executive business consultancy programs for the sport and leisure infrastructure management.

-3.6.
-Foundation of Professional Sport and Leisure Infrastructure Management Agency.
+3.6.Foundation of professional Sport and Leisure Infrastructure Management Agency.

-3.7.
-Development of standards and regulations of planning, construction, management and maintenance of the sport and leisure infrastructure.
+3.7.Development of standards and regulations of planning, construction, management and maintenance of the sport and leisure infrastructure.

-3.8.
-Development of the network of sport and leisure centers on the local, regional, national and international level.
+3.8.Development of the network of sport and leisure centers on the local, regional, national and international level.

 3.9.

-Foundation of the Sport and Leisure Infrastructure Management Center of Competence, which will run statistics, determine the quality criteria, issue the certificates of excellence to the sport and leisure centers in different categories and conduct the register of sport and leisure centers.
+Foundation of Sport and Leisure Infrastructure Management Center of Competence, which will run statistics, determine the quality criteria, issue the certificates of excellence to the sport and leisure centers in different categories and conduct the register of sport and leisure centers.
 Best sport and leisure centers will be awarded and promoted.

 3.10.

-Editing of the Catalogue of sport and leisure centers, which will present sport centers all over the World, with their facilities, technologies, programmes, services and contacts.
+Editing of the catalogue of sport and leisure centers, which will present sport centers all over the World, with their facilities, technologies, programmes, services and contacts.
 World directory of sport and leisure centers will be prepared.
-Editorial Board will be set up.
+Editorial board will be set up.

-3.11.
-Establishment of an international company, which will provide funding and support management of the programme of The Association.
+3.11.Establishment of international company, which will provide funding and support management of the program of the Association.

 4. Address of the Association